A Wild Bootstrap for Degenerate Kernel Tests: Background

 where $N^m$ is a Cartesian power of a set $N= \{1,...,n\}$.
 For simplicity, we will often drop the second argument and write simply $V(h)$.

 We will refer to the function $h$ as to the \emph{core} of the $V$-statistic $V(h)$.
 While such functions are usually called kernels in the literature, in this paper we reserve the term kernel for positive-definite functions taking two arguments.
-A core $h$ is said to be $j$-degenerate if for each $z_1,\ldots,z_j$

-where $Z_{j+1}^*,\ldots,Z_m^*$ are independent copies of $Z_0$.
+A core $h$ is said to be $j$-degenerate if for each $z_1,\ldots,z_j$ $\ev h(z_1,\ldots , z_j , Z_{j+1}^*,\ldots ,Z_m^*) = 0,$ where $Z_{j+1}^*,\ldots,Z_m^*$ are independent copies of $Z_1$.
 If $h$ is $j$-degenerate for all $j\leq m-1$, we will say that it is \emph{canonical}.
-For a one-degenerate core $h$, we define an auxiliary function $h_2$, called the second component of the core, and given by

-Finally we say that $nV(h)$ is a normalized $V$-statistic, and that a $V$-statistic with a one-degenerate core is a degenerate $V$-statistic.
+For a one-degenerate core $h$, we define an auxiliary function $h_2$, called the second component of the core, and given by $h_2(z_1,z_2) = \ev h(z_1,z_2, Z_3^*,\ldots, Z_m^*).$ Finally we say that $nV(h)$ is a normalized $V$-statistic, and that a $V$-statistic with a one-degenerate core is a degenerate $V$-statistic.
 This degeneracy is common to many kernel statistics when the null hypothesis holds \cite{gretton2012kernel,gretton_kernel_2008,sejdinovic2013kernel}.

 Our main results will rely on the fact that $h_2$ governs the asymptotic behaviour of normalized degenerate $V$-statistics.
 Unfortunately, the limiting distribution of such $V$-statistics is quite complicated - it is an infinite sum of \emph{dependent} $\chi^2$-distributed random variables, with a dependence determined by the temporal dependence structure within the process $\{Z_t\}$ and by the eigenfunctions of a certain integral operator associated with $h_2$ \cite{i._s._borisov_orthogonal_2009,chwialkowski2014kernel}.
 Therefore, we propose a bootstrapped version of the $V$-statistics which will allow a consistent approximation of this difficult limiting distribution.